How do you greet someone in Thailand?

 Thai typically address each other by first name and use last names for more formal circumstances.

 Items especially gifts, are passed and received with the right hand only, never the left.
 Never raise your fingertips higher than your face.
 Do not step on a door sill when entering a building because Thais believe that a deity resides in the door sill and stepping there will offend that deity.
 When passing in front of someone in Thailand, especially an elderly or more senior person, lower your upper body slightly.

-Wealth can be described in the following classes: Upper class: Can buy a big house downtown, have a European car or many cars, they can travel out of the country every few months for vacation.
-The medium wealth class can buy a house, have an SUV or sports car.
+Wealth can be described in the following classes: Upper class: Can buy a big house downtown, have a European car or many cars, and they can travel out of the country every few months for vacation.
+The medium-wealth class can buy a house and have an SUV or sports car.
 Their children can attend an international school and they can travel up-country once a year.
 The poor typically rent a house in the "slum" community.